Bazalgette Embankment, London

 Nathan Coley, has been commissioned by Tideway to inform the design of and create an artwork for this significant new area of public realm, Bazalgette Embankment.

-The artist has been developing a bold approach with the design team, in fitting with the scale and setting of Bazalgette Embankment.
+The artist has been developing a bold approach with the design team, in fitting with the scale and setting of Bazalgette Embankment and in response to Tideway’s Heritage Interpretation Strategy.

 The size of the stages are modest for the scale of the public realm (over 250m in length), ranging from 4m to 9m high.
 They are set within the different levels of the space, so may not appear that tall.
 Running from West to East the stages are as follows:

-Zig Zag: this sculpture is an angled zig-zag for sitting, performing, and providing shelter against the sun, wind and rain.
-Together with ‘Stage’ it helps frame the western end of the public space and make a connection back to the road level.
+Zig Zag: an angled form designed for sitting, performing and shelter, connecting the western end of the site to the road level.

-The Twins: two stages integrated in the river wall of different widths.
-They frame views from the north and south banks.
-This sculpture is both a wall and a walkway.
+Twins: two stages integrated in the river wall, framing views from the north and south banks.

 About the artist